AlbertoBasalo/aidd/claude_chat/projects/astro_bokings/input/5-AstroBookings-Technical_requirements-CFO-letter.md

 Anonymous access should be allowed to visitors and bots of the customer web app.
 They should be able to see the launches with available seats.

+We got a user authentication system based on email and password.

 Any supplier, customer or department employee must be authenticated to access the system.

-Any user must be identified by an email and a password and have an specific role.
+We want the user information separated from the operational data of suppliers and customers.

 ### Reliability